Variables and formulas

 The default value of a variable is returned:

-For example: Let’s assume the variable basic_income’s formula is defined starting 2015-01-01, and its default value is 0.
+For example: Let’s assume the formula for the variable basic_income is defined as starting in 2015-01-01 and its default value is 0.
 Computing basic_income for 2014-01-01 will return 0, while computing basic_income for 2015-01-01 will use the formula.